ADF Logo

 When John declined the first two options, the superintendent suspended him for two days with the intention of firing him.
 Once the suspension was over, John met with the superintendent and the school district’s human resources director to request a religious accommodation.
 He asked to refer to all the students by their last names—”like a sports coach”—and the superintendent agreed.

 John then referred to all his students by their last names, which allowed him to do his job while not violating his conscience.
 When a student asked him about his calling students by their last names, he said, “Well, you know, we’re all a team and a sports coach calls their team members by last name only.
 I want to foster that community and we’re all working towards one goal.”
-This was the only time a student asked about John’s last name practice.
+This was the only time a student asked about John’s practice of using last names.

 For an entire semester, there seemed to be no issues.
 There were no classroom disturbances, canceled classes, student protests, or written complaints related to his use of the students’ last names.
 The students did very well during this time, too.
 The Brownsburg orchestras performed “better than ever” in competitions, students excelled on their AP music-theory exams, several of the students received performance awards, and student participation in the Brownsburg orchestras’ extracurricular activities was high.